Immunomodulatory And Antioxidant Effect Of Gomutra Ark In Rats

 Estimation of thiobarbituric acid reactive substances (TBARS)

 The Estimation of thiobarbituric acid reactive substances (TBARS) was assessed by the procedure given by Satoh in 1978, using thiobarbiturate acid reactive substances by TCA- TBA method.10 The animals were divided into three groups of 6 animals in each.
 The first group was taken as normal control.
 Group 2 animals were fed on normal diet ad libitum and considered as alloxan induced oxidant injury control.
-Group 3 animals were given Gomutra ark daily in dose of 1 ml/kg for 30 days.
-On 30th day, the blood was withdrawn from the retro- orbital plexus and was used for the measuring of the malondialdehyde (MDA) level.
-MDA value is expressed as Nmole/gm of Hb.
+Group 3 animals were given Gomutra ark daily in a dose of 1 ml/kg for 30 days.
+On the 30th day, the blood was withdrawn from the retro-orbital plexus and was used for the measuring of the malondialdehyde (MDA) level.
+MDA value is expressed as nmole/gm of Hb.

 Estimation of ascorbic acid (Vitamin C)

 The estimation of the ascorbic acid was assessed by the procedure given by Mc Cormack and Greene.11 The animals were divided into three groups of 6 animals in each.
 The first group was taken as normal control.
 The diabetes was

 The antibody titre for the control group was 8.33 ± 6.25 whereas for the group receiving Gomutra ark was 141.33 ± 98.32.
 This was statistically significant with P < 0.05.
 (Table 1)

 Table 1: Mean Antibody titres after giving the drugs in rats for 30 days

 |Mean Antibody Titre|

 *P < 0.05 when GoA compared with Control.